So Far, So Good... So What!: Songs

 The album's first track, "Into the Lungs of Hell", is an instrumental composition which features synthesized horns, winds and percussion.
 "Set the World Afire" is the first song Dave Mustaine wrote for Megadeth after being fired from Metallica.
 He was a member of Metallica from 1981 to 1983, and was dismissed just before Metallica recorded its debut album Kill 'Em All.
 He later said that he wrote the lyrics during his journey home from the departure.
-Inspiration for the song came from a newspaper he read while on the bus back to California.
-The initial lyrics were written with a borrowed pencil on a cupcake wrapper, leading some fans to refer to "Set the World Afire" as "the cupcake song".
+Inspiration for the song came from a pamphlet he read while on the bus back to California.
+The initial lyrics were reportedly written with a borrowed pencil on a cupcake wrapper, leading some fans to refer to "Set the World Afire" as "the cupcake song", though Mustaine indicated in a 2019 interview with NME that the lyrics were written on the backing of a Sno Balls cake.
 The beginning of the song contains a sample of "I Don't Want to Set the World on Fire", a 1941 song by The Ink Spots.

 "Anarchy in the U.K." is a Sex Pistols cover, which quickly became a staple of the band's live set.
 Over the years, the song was dropped from the set list because of its [perceived] anti-Christian viewpoint.
 "Mary Jane" tells a story about a young witch buried alive by her father near the Loon Lake cemetery in Minnesota.
 According to the legend, anyone who dared to disturb her grave was doomed to a prompt death.
+It was included on the bands 1983 demo.
 The song features descending guitar lines and begins with Mustaine summoning her spirit during the introduction.

 "502" is about breaking laws and driving fast cars.
 The title is a reference to the police code in California for drunk driving; Mustaine himself would be arrested for drunk driving in March the following year when he crashed into a police car.
 "In My Darkest Hour" was written by Mustaine shortly after the death of Metallica bassist Cliff Burton.
 Mustaine had found out through word of mouth, as his former bandmates never contacted him about the tragic event that occurred in Europe.
 He later recalled that he was extremely unhappy that day and wrote the song in one sitting.
 "Liar" is a diss song directed at past member Chris Poland, who Mustaine claimed was stealing guitars and selling them for heroin money.
-"Hook in Mouth" declaims censorship and the Parents Music Resource Center (PMRC).
+"Hook in Mouth" criticizes censorship and the Parents Music Resource Center (PMRC).
 Mustaine elaborated that the lyrics were aimed at those who were "fucking around with our constitutional rights and trying to take away our freedom of speech".